-- 2.3.12.
+2.3.11.
 The HP should consider the most appropriate evidence for the case under consideration.
-There is a variety of sources of further evidence, including, but not limited to: - A factual report from a GP. - A report from other health professionals involved in the claimant's care such as a CPN. - A report from an NHS hospital. - A report from a local authority funded clinic. - Evidence from any other professional involved in supporting the claimant, such as social workers, key workers, care co-ordinators. - Telephone conversations with any such professionals. - Information from a disabled young person's school or Special Educational Needs Co-ordinator (SENCO). - An occupational therapist's report - A report from an ophthalmologist - Contacting the claimant by telephone for further information.
+There is a variety of sources of further evidence, including, but not limited to:

+- A factual report from a GP. - A report from other health professionals involved in the claimant's care such as a Community Psychiatric Nurse (CPN). - A report from an NHS hospital. - A report from a local authority funded clinic. - Current repeat prescription lists - Care or treatment plans - Evidence from any other professional involved in supporting the claimant, such as social workers, key workers, care coordinators. - Telephone conversations with any such professionals. - Information from a disabled young person's school or Special Educational Needs Co-ordinator (SENCO). - An occupational therapist's report - A report from an ophthalmologist - Contacting the claimant by telephone for further information.